rasmus-antsi/ITA25-bot/README.md

 # ITA25 Discord Bot

-A Discord bot designed specifically for ITA25 students at VOCO (Viljandi Kutsehariduskeskus).
+A Discord bot designed specifically for ITA25 students at VOCO (Tartu Kutsehariduskeskus).
 The bot provides automatic lesson schedules, info announcements, and timetable management with a fully Estonian interface.

 ## 🚀 Features